peter88213/novelyst_timeline/docs/template/index.md

 ## Features

-- Create a *Timeline* project from a *noveltree* project.
+- Create a timeline from a *noveltree* project.
 - Create a new *noveltree* project from a timeline.
-- Synchronize *noveltree* sections with corresponding *Timeline* events in both directions.
+- Synchronize *noveltree* sections with corresponding timeline events in both directions.

 ## Requirements